Nesstech/phalcon-debugbar/README.md

 3. Redirect request chain capturing
 4. Simple App, Multi module App and Micro App support
 5. Data collected persistent : save to **Local File** or **MongoDB**, or **ElasticSearch**
-6. Data storaged by sessionid, it's more firendly for team development.
+6. Data storaged by sessionid, it's more friendly for team development.
 7. You can close inject debugbar, and on a new browser tab, visit `/_debugbar/open` to see data(and it alse can be disabled).
 8. Whoops Integration, and debugbar works well with it.
-9. Support palcon 1.3.x,2.x,3.x, PHP5.5~7.1
+9. Support Phalcon 4.x, PHP7.4

 ### Support Collectors